0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/10_CodeDeploy/01_Github to S3 to AWS/README.md

 # The Good

-Other then settign up evrythign the same in each region, and creatgin a CodeDeploy also in each region the only thing that actually chagnes is the GitHub setup.
+Other then settign up evrythign the same in each region, and creatgin a CodeDeploy also in each region the only thing that actually chagnes is the GitHub setup which you cna find in the [serverless-github-listner](https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/10_CodeDeploy/01_Github%20to%20S3%20to%20AWS/serverless-github-listner) folder.

-# The plan

-We'll need two lambda functions to perform all the magic

-### serverless-github-listner

-This project is a webhook listner which will be trigered by GitHub itselfe every time there is a new commit to the repo we added the webhook for.
-GitHub by default react to every commit, but the code will take in cosideration only the Master branch.

-### serverless-codedeploy-trigger

-This project is responsabile for listening to S3 events created by the previous function and trigerign a CodeDeployment uppon a new file upload.

 # Lets Execute